 The proposed San Luis Transmission Project comprises 95 miles of new transmission lines within easements ranging from 125 to 250 feet wide through Alameda, San Joaquin, Stanislaus, and Merced Counties along the foothills of the Diablo Range in the western San Joaquin Valley, California.

 The proposed San Luis Transmission Project includes construction, operation, and maintenance of:

-- A single-circuit 70-kV transmission line, about 7 miles long connecting the San Luis and the O’Neill Substations.
+- a new 70-kV transmission line about 7 miles in length between the existing San Luis and O’Neill Substations; and

 - substation improvements, communication facilities, improvements to existing access roads, new permanent access roads, and temporary access roads to facilitate construction activities.

 The United States Department of Interior, Bureau of Reclamation entered into a contract with PG&E in 1965 for power transmission service between Western’s Tracy Substation and Reclamation's San Luis Unit facilities.
 The existing transmission contract with PG&E expires in March 2016, and PG&E has stated it will not renew it.
 Although transmission service is available under the California Independent System Operator Tariff after March 2016, that service would substantially increase Reclamation’s transmission costs compared to service under PG&E’s contract.
 Reclamation submitted a transmission service request to Western to consider various transmission service arrangements, including the construction of new federal transmission lines, to support Reclamation’s continued economic delivery of federal water after the PG&E contract expires.

 Also, in October 2013, an eligible transmission customer submitted a transmission service request to Western for transmission service within the same area requested by Reclamation.
 Western is evaluating both requests jointly in order to determine if it can satisfy Reclamation’s need and the eligible customer’s request with a single project.